Last updated on September 3rd, 2020 at 02:33 pm

 Dubbing a video is an art and requires a lot of skill.
 It is an even more skilled and meticulous job when you are dubbing a video or movie in another language.

-Dubbing offers much possibility but carries its own set of drawbacks.
+Dubbing offers many possibilities but carries its own set of drawbacks.
 Let’s look at some of the downsides of dubbing so you can identify any that might require special planning, as well as any deal-breakers.

 How are subtitles used?
-Subtitles are popular for movies, news broadcasts, and videos, allowing studios to produce multiple language versions for distribution around the world.
+Multilingual subtitles are popular for movies, news broadcasts, and videos, allowing studios to produce multiple language versions for distribution around the world.
 Let’s look at some ways it might be best to allow your audiences to not only watch your videos but read them.

 Subtitles are limited by the amount of dialogue that must be translated to appear on screen and the amount of time that can be allotted.
 Subtitle translators work to find a balance between a faithful translation and a well-timed block of text that will not hide the action.